lorenzolevy/chaise-levy/README.md

-## Ola Forman Portfolio
+## Chaise Levy Gatsby Site

-A gatsby site built with styled components to display the works of Ola Forman.
+A gatsby site built with styled components to display and communicate the work of Chaise Levy.